-Complex fibroadenomas may have areas of calcification, cysts, or other changes within it.
+Complex fibroadenomas may have areas of calcification, cysts, or other changes within them.

 Not every fibroadenoma requires surgery.
-Breast surgeons consider things such as the size, the amount of pain it is causing, if it’s growing, or if the pathology is uncertain to make a determination whether it should be removed surgically.
+Instead, breast surgeons consider the size, the amount of pain it is causing, if it's growing, or if the pathology is uncertain to determine whether it should be removed surgically.

-The risk of developing breast cancer in most women diagnosed with this type of benign breast tumor is not increased.
+The risk of developing breast cancer in most women diagnosed with this benign breast tumor is not increased.

-Dermatologic conditions such an ingrown hair, eczema, or skin rashes can affect the breast, nipple, or axilla.
-Because certain cancers can affect the breast skin, follow up with a breast specialist is recommended so that a breast exam can be done, and additional tests such as mammograms, ultrasound, or skin biopsy can be done to determine a diagnosis.
+Dermatologic conditions such as ingrown hair, eczema, or skin rashes can affect the breast, nipple, or axilla.
+Because certain cancers can affect the breast skin, follow-up with a breast specialist is recommended so that a breast exam can be done, and additional tests such as mammograms, ultrasound, or skin biopsy can be done to determine a diagnosis.

-Some people may also have an extra nipple, which is called a supernumerary nipple.
-Typically, they don’t pose a health risk and are not a cause for concern.
-They can however be a sign of a congenital breast defect and may indicate an underlying condition, including tumor growth or cancer, although this is rare.
-The genetic condition that causes an extra nipple can make it possible for breast cancer to develop in the third nipple, just like it would in a regular breast.
+Some people may also have an extra nipple called a supernumerary nipple.
+Typically, they don't pose a health risk and are not a cause for concern.
+They can, however, be a sign of a congenital breast defect and may indicate an underlying condition, including tumor growth or cancer, although this is rare.
+The genetic disorder that causes an extra nipple can make it possible for breast cancer to develop in the third nipple, just like it would in a regular breast.

 When necessary, noninvasive outpatient surgery can be performed to remove the nipples.

-Any time a nipple discharge is noticed that is not breast milk, follow up with a healthcare professional is important.
-They can order proper testing to determine the reason for the discharge, and to rule out breast cancer as a cause.
+Any time a nipple discharge is noticed that is not breast milk, follow-up with a healthcare professional is important.
+Then, they can order proper testing to determine the reason for the discharge and to rule out breast cancer as a cause.

-This is the most common cause for a breast mass in a woman who is pregnant or breastfeeding.
-Made mostly of glandular tissue, it can be triggered by the hormonal changes experienced during pregnancy and breastfeeding.
+This is the most common cause of a breast mass in a woman who is pregnant or breastfeeding.
+Made primarily of glandular tissue, it can be triggered by the hormonal changes experienced during pregnancy and breastfeeding.

-This is a condition in men that results in the enlargement of both breasts (not just on one side).
+This condition in men results in the enlargement of both breasts (not just on one side).
 It is usually not associated with cancer.
-Gynecomastia can be caused by medical conditions including a hormonal imbalance, testicular or adrenal gland tumors, hyperthyroidism, hypoandrogenism, hypogonadism, kidney failure, and liver disease.
-It can also be caused by the use of certain medications, poor nutrition, heavy alcohol, marijuana or other drug use, weight gain, or obesity.
+Gynecomastia can be caused by medical conditions, including a hormonal imbalance, testicular or adrenal gland tumors, hyperthyroidism, hypoandrogenism, hypogonadism, kidney failure, and liver disease.
+Certain medications, poor nutrition, heavy alcohol, marijuana or other drug use, weight gain, or obesity can also cause it.

 A radial scar is not actually a scar.
-It is an overgrowth of cells in the breast that looks like a scar when it is viewed with a microscope.
-Often times, radial scars are discovered when a breast biopsy is performed for another reason.
-If they are large enough, they can be seen on a mammogram and can look like breast cancer.
+It is an overgrowth of cells in the breast that looks like a scar when viewed with a microscope.
+Often, radial scars are discovered when a breast biopsy is performed for another reason.
+If they are large enough, they can be seen on a mammogram and look like breast cancer.
 Larger radial scars can contain cancer cells.
 A biopsy is done to differentiate radial scars from cancer.

-Currently, radial scars are thought to cause a slight to moderate increased risk for cancer.
+Radial scars are thought to cause a slightly to moderately increased cancer risk.

-This condition is most commonly diagnosed in women over the age of 40, however, men can also develop intraductal papillomas.
-In men though, it is very rare.
-Gland and fibrous tissue along with and blood vessels in the breast can form a benign, wart-like tumor that grows within the milk ducts of the breast.
+This condition is most commonly diagnosed in women over the age of 40.
+However, men can also develop intraductal papillomas.
+In men, though, it is very rare.
+Gland, fibrous tissue, and blood vessels in the breast can form a benign, wart-like tumor that grows within the breast's milk ducts.
 They are a common cause of nipple discharge that is either clear fluid or bloody discharge, especially when the discharge is only from one of the breasts.
 Sometimes a small lump can be felt just behind or next to the nipple and can be painful.

 Typically, intraductal papillomas do not increase the risk of developing breast cancer.
-It is possible however for atypical cells (abnormal cells) to be present which can slightly increase the risk for developing future breast cancer.
-Having multiple intraductal papillomas may also slightly increase a person’s risk.
+It is possible, however, for atypical cells (abnormal cells) to be present, which can slightly increase the risk of developing future breast cancer.
+Having multiple intraductal papillomas may also slightly increase a person's risk.

-With atypical hyperplasia, cells are increasing in number and don’t look normal when examined under a microscope.
-Atypical ductal hyperplasia (ADH) and atypical lobular hyperplasia (ALH), are considered high-risk conditions as these lesions greatly increase the risk of developing breast cancer in the future.
-Surgery is often recommended to remove the cells and the area around them.
+With atypical hyperplasia, cells increase in number and don't look normal when examined under a microscope.
+Atypical ductal hyperplasia (ADH) and atypical lobular hyperplasia (ALH) are considered high-risk conditions as these lesions greatly increase the risk of developing breast cancer in the future.
+Therefore, surgery is often recommended to remove the cells and the surrounding area.
 A close follow-up is also recommended.

-Flat epithelial atypia (FEA) is also another type of atypical hyperplasia, however, the risk of developing into invasive breast cancer is lower.
+Flat epithelial atypia (FEA) is another type of atypical hyperplasia.
+However, the risk of developing invasive breast cancer is lower.

 On breast imaging, sometimes benign lesions can look like malignant lesions.
-When the radiologist has a suspicion that a breast malignancy is present, a core needle biopsy is done to confirm the radiologic findings.
+When the radiologist suspects a breast malignancy, a core needle biopsy is done to confirm the radiologic findings.
 When there is a discrepancy between what is seen on imaging and the pathologic results from the biopsy, a surgical biopsy may be recommended as a repeat biopsy because the findings from an initial core needle biopsy were inconclusive.
-“False-negative” results can happen with a core needle biopsy because a smaller amount of tissue is removed compared to a surgical biopsy.
+"False-negative" results can happen with a core needle biopsy because a smaller amount of tissue is removed than with a surgical biopsy.